 Share this page

-10 Parenting Support Providers (PSPs) were appointed by the Ministry of Social and Family Development (MSF) to deliver parenting support services on a regional basis.
-PSPs work closely with schools and community partners in their allocated regions to support parents through evidence-based parenting programmes and referrals to services depending on parents’ needs.
+10 Parenting Support Providers (PSPs) deliver parenting support services on a regional basis, and they work closely with schools and community partners in their allocated regions to support parents through evidence-based parenting programmes and referrals to services depending on parents’ needs.

 The PSPs offer 2 evidence-based programmes – Positive Parenting Program (Triple P) and Signposts.
 To sign up, parents may contact the PSPs serving their child’s school or their region or approach the child’s school Teacher-In-Charge of Parenting Programmes.

 Parents with children up to 6 years old may also sign up for our new parenting programmes – WiseJourneys and Purposeful Play to share parental experiences with follow daddies and mummies journeying together, practice mindful parenting, and pick up everyday, practical ways to communicate effectively with your child and engage them in purposeful playtime!